CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/troubleshooting.md

 ### SQLite Mode

-- When `database.embedded_database=true`, the backend initializes `XREPORT/resources/database.db` automatically on first startup if the file does not exist.
+- When `XREPORT_DB_EMBEDDED=true`, the backend initializes `XREPORT/resources/database.db` automatically on first startup if the file does not exist.
 - On later startups, initialization is skipped when the file is already present.

 ### PostgreSQL Mode

-- When `database.embedded_database=false`, database initialization is not automatic through the operations flow.
+- When `XREPORT_DB_EMBEDDED=false`, PostgreSQL initialization uses the database values from `XREPORT/settings/.env`.
 - Run `XREPORT/setup_and_maintenance.bat`, choose `1.
 Initialize database`, and execute `XREPORT/scripts/initialize_database.py`.
 - The same script also works for SQLite mode, but it is normally unnecessary because first-run SQLite initialization is automatic.